DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: EXPERIMENTS

 \section{EXPERIMENTS}

-To evaluate the effectiveness of our proposed improvements to CL-based pre-training methods for SAR land-cover classification tasks, we first conduct a comparative study against several representative CL frameworks, including SimCLR \cite{simclr}, MoCo \cite{moco}, MoCoV2 \cite{mocov2}, BYOL \cite{byol}, SimSiam \cite{simsiam}, and Barlow Twins \cite{barlowtwins}.
+To evaluate the effectiveness of our proposed improvements to CL-based pre-training methods for SAR land-cover classification tasks, we first conduct a comparative study against several representative CL frameworks, including SimCLR \cite{simclr}, MoCo \cite{moco}, MoCoV2 \cite{mocov2}, BYOL \cite{byol}, SimSiam \cite{simsiam}, Barlow Twins \cite{barlowtwins}, and DINOv2 \cite{DINOv2}.
 We also compare with several local feature enhancement methods such as PixPro \cite{pixpro}, Resim \cite{resim}, and SSCCL \cite{ssccl}.
 A relatively small-scale pre-training dataset is employed not only to enable fast validation across all methods but also to facilitate rapid hyperparameter tuning during development.

 Subsequently, we scale up pre-training using the complete SARSense dataset to obtain the SAR land-cover classification foundation model.
 This model is then evaluated across three downstream tasks and compared with a wide range of baselines.
-These include mainstream computer vision models such as UNet \cite{UNet}, FCN \cite{FCN}, DANet \cite{DANet}, PSPNet \cite{PSPNet}, DeepLabV3+ \cite{deeplab}, and UperNet \cite{UperNet}.
+These include mainstream computer vision models such as UNet \cite{UNet}, FCN \cite{FCN}, DANet \cite{DANet}, PSPNet \cite{PSPNet}, DeepLabV3+ \cite{deeplab}, and UPerNet \cite{UPerNet}.
 With the exception of UNet, all models employ ResNet-50 as their backbone network and are initialized using weights pre-trained on ImageNet, which is denoted as IMP.
 To further validate our approach, we compare it with domain-specific methods for remote sensing, such as FarSeg \cite{FarSeg}.
-Moreover to further validate the superiority of our pre-trained model, we compare our model against several other pre-trained backbones, including SeCo \cite{SeCo}, RSP \cite{RSP}, and SMLFR \cite{SMLFR} based on the ConvNeXt \cite{ConvNeXt} architecture.
+Moreover, to further validate the superiority of our pre-trained model, we compare our model against several other pre-trained backbones, including SeCo \cite{SeCo}, RSP \cite{RSP}, and SMLFR \cite{SMLFR} based on the ConvNeXt \cite{ConvNeXt} architecture.
+Additionally, to benchmark against state-of-the-art SAR foundation models, we also validate the performance of SAR-JEPA \cite{SAR-JEPA} and SARATR-X \cite{SARATR-X} on different downstream tasks.
 These comprehensive evaluations provide strong evidence of the effectiveness and superiority of our proposed approach.